Please note: we have no trains operating from 11th to 27th Nov 2024 due to essential track maintenance.

 Echidna Research

-Currumbin Wildlife Sanctuary has been working with The University of Queensland for the past 15 years to unlock the secrets of echidna reproduction.
-The Australian Short-beaked Echidna is one of only three mammals worldwide that lay eggs, making them incredibly unique and until recently very difficult to breed in captivity.
+Currumbin Wildlife Sanctuary has been working with The University of Queensland for 24 years to unlock the secrets of Echidna reproduction.
+The Australian Short-beaked Echidna is one of only three mammals worldwide that lay eggs, making them incredibly unique and until recently very difficult to breed in specialist care.

-The many years of investigation have led us to now be able to reliably breed the Short-beaked Echidna through assessment of the individual echidna fertility, careful attention to diet and husbandry along with close observation of behaviour in the lead up to mating.
-We have now bred a world record 19 puggles and a total collection of 25 Short-beaked Echidnas.
+The many years of investigation have led us to now be able to reliably breed the Short-beaked Echidna through assessment of the individual Echidna fertility, careful attention to diet and husbandry along with close observation of behaviour in the lead up to mating.
+We have now bred a world record of 28 Short-beaked Echidnas and are looking forward to continue increasing this number.

 Currumbin Wildlife Sanctuary and The University of Queensland have recently teamed with Melbourne University to collaboratively investigate the unique reproduction and development of the Short-beaked Echidna.
-A significant Australian Research Council Grant is funding this research team over the next 3 years.
-The long term goal of this research is to use our knowledge to help save the endangered Long-beaked Echidna of Papua New Guinea
+The long term goal of this research is to use our knowledge to help save the endangered Long-beaked Echidna of Papua New Guinea.

 Koala Research

-Currumbin Wildlife Sanctuary has a long proud history of collaborating with universities and contributing to koala research through both the captive Sanctuary resident koalas and also the many wild koalas that are admitted through the Wildlife Hospital.
+Currumbin Wildlife Sanctuary has a long proud history of collaborating with universities and contributing to Koala research to solve the challenges facing this iconic species.

-Sadly our local wild koala population is now listed as endangered, disease is a major factor in contributing to the decline in koala numbers.
-Our Wildlife Hospital admits over 600 wild koalas every year, 80% of these koalas are admitted because of disease or have underlying subclinical disease.
-The 2 major diseases affecting koalas are koala chlamydia and koala retrovirus.
-Currumbin Wildlife Hospital is collaborating with The University of Queensland, University of the Sunshine Coast and the City of Gold Coast to investigate these diseases to find cures and preventions to save our koalas.
+Sadly, Koalas in Queensland, New South Wales and ACT are now listed as endangered, where chlamydial disease has become a major factor in contributing to the decline in Koala numbers.
+Currumbin Wildlife Hospital admits almost 400 wild Koalas every year, 60% of these Koalas are admitted because of chlamydia.
+Currumbin Wildlife Hospital is collaborating with Queensland University of Technology and The University of Queensland to investigate these diseases to find cures and preventions to save our Koalas.

 Menu